 - Wizard storyboard development

 - Implementation proposal

-The new intuitive interface contributes to accelerating labeling operations and is ready to be implemented within the next generation of devices.
+- Updated intuitive UI is ready to be implemented within the next generation of printers